oracle/weblogic-deploy-tooling/README.md

         Message: Model location resource:/JDBCSystemResource/Generic1/JdbcResource/JDBCDriverParams/PasswordEncrypted references variable db.password that is not defined in D:/demo/InvalidDemoDomain.properties
         Message: Model location resource:/JDBCSystemResource/Generic2/JdbcResource/JDBCDriverParams/PasswordEncrypted references variable db.password that is not defined in D:/demo/InvalidDemoDomain.properties

-If the model references binaries that should be present in the archive, the validate Model tool will validate that all binary references in the model that point to archive file locations are present in the archive file.
+If the model references binaries that should be present in the archive, the Validate Model Tool will validate that all binary references in the model that point to archive file locations are present in the archive file.
 For example, invoking the tool as shown here:

     weblogic-deploy\bin\validateModel.cmd -oracle_home c:\wls12213 -model_file InvalidDemoDomain.yaml -archive_file InvalidDemoDomain.zip